kamyashethia/ScalaForThePotterhead/Generics.md

 Our code fails with an error that is a lot harder to understand, as opposed to the neat type error we saw earlier.

-Generics are a powerful programming tool.
+---
 You can check the full code sample here:  <CODE SAMPLE TO BE UPLOADED>
-You can read more about generic classes in the official scaladoc: https://docs.scala-lang.org/tour/generic-classes.html and about magical objects in this wikipedia entry: https://en.wikipedia.org/wiki/Magical_objects_in_Harry_Potter
+You can read more about generic classes in the official scaladoc: https://docs.scala-lang.org/tour/generic-classes.html This fantastic wikipenedia entry is a fun read about magical objects: https://en.wikipedia.org/wiki/Magical_objects_in_Harry_Potter